-- Cost Currency - It may be that the currency used when you purchased the product is not the same as that you use in your store.
-Spree makes these conversions for you - just enter the code for the currency used in acquiring your inventory.
+- Cost Currency - It may be that the currency used when you purchased the product is not the same as that which you use in your store.
+Spree makes these conversions for you.
+Just enter the code for the currency used in acquiring your inventory.

 - Weight - The product’s weight in ounces.
 May be used to calculate shipping cost.